HilalKocak/Vanilla-JavaScript-Projects/25-Event Capture, Propagation, Bubbling and Once/README.md

 ### Event Capture, Propagation, Bubbling and Once
-- Nested elements are triggered from the inside outwards
+- Nested elements are triggered from the inside outwards.
+When set the capture: true, event starts from the outermost element and propagates inwards to the innermost element.